Mere data makes a man —

 I am only two — 1 and

-for causal inference.
-I also study the application of causal
+causal inference.
+I also study the application of these

 discovery in the presence of unmeasured confounders

-has been accepted at AISTATS 2021.
-The camera-ready
+has been accepted at AISTATS 2021 -- camera-ready

 - Jan 22, 2021: I accepted a tenure-track positition as

-Assistant Professor in the Department of Computer Science at Williams College!
+Assistant Professor of Computer Science at Williams College!

-in the presence of unmeasured confounders is now up on arXiv
+in the presence of unmeasured confounders on arXiv.

 using graphical models.